How to enter BIOS mode on Mac and what to do with it

 What is the Mac equivalent of BIOS?

-Unlike in the Windows world, where Microsoft updates the OS and hardware manufacturers push out firmware updates, Apple controls both hardware and software and regularly updates UEFI.
+Unlike in the Windows world, where Microsoft updates the OS and hardware manufacturers push out firmware updates, Apple controls both hardware & software and regularly updates UEFI.

-Apple doesn’t allow users to navigate UEFI and adjust any settings before the macOS loads.
+Apple doesn’t allow users to navigate UEFI and adjust settings before the macOS loads.
 They do so to protect the OS from unnecessary changes.
-That’s why most of the things you could do in BIOS mode isn’t possible on Mac.
+That’s why most of the things you could do in BIOS mode aren’t possible on Mac.

 How to enter BIOS on a Mac